2018 Agenda and Schedule for the UF Law E-Discovery Conference

 Security of e-discovery documents includes keeping the data confidential as well as ensuring authenticity.
 Our panel will discuss vulnerability points and how teams are protecting e-discovery files from being altered using data security and chain of custody protocols.
 Don’t let your e- discovery files get hacked by internal or external actors.

-Moderator: Kenya Dixon
+Moderator: Kenya Dixon at the Federal Trade Commission

 |9:00AM – 9:50 AM||